aaron-grau/curic/javascript/projects/intro_js_exercises/README.md

 >Though this was not the case with Ruby, you will likely see this in other programming languages.
 >Try this on your own if you are curious.

-*
+* `mergesort(arr)` - recieves an array, returns a sorted copy of the array by implementing [`merge sort`][merge sort] sorting algorithm
+* `subsets(arr)` - receives an array, returns an array containing all the subsets of the original array

+### Recap

+As you may have noticed, recursion works much the same in JavaScript as in Ruby.
+Yay!

 ## Phase 5: Create a `Cat` Class

+### Overview

+ES5 class syntax is very different from Ruby.
+Here we will be creating a `Cat` class via a constructor function and adding instance variables by building out `Cat.prototype`.
+This syntax may seem very strange, but it fit quite nicely into the "Everything is an object" model.

+### Instructions

 * Define a `Cat` class
-    * The constructor method should take a name and owner.
+  * The constructor function should take a name and owner and store them in the instance
-    * It should save these in attributes of the object.
-    * Write a `Cat.prototype.cuteStatement` method that returns "[owner] loves [name]".
+* Write `Cat.prototype.cuteStatement` method that returns `"[owner] loves [name]"`
-    * `cuteStatement` method should be defined on the prototype.
+  * `cuteStatement` should be defined on the prototype
 * Prototypes example:
-    * Create several `Cat`s, test out their `cuteStatement` method.
+  * Create several `Cat` instances, test out their `cuteStatement` method
-    * Reassign the `Cat.prototype.cuteStatement` method with a function that returns "Everyone loves [name]!"
+  * Reassign the `Cat.prototype.cuteStatement` method with a function that returns `"Everyone loves [name]!"`
-    * Run the `cuteStatement` method on your old cats; the new method should be invoked.
+  * Invoke the `cuteStatement` method on your old cats; the new method should be invoked
-* Add a `meow` method to the `Cat` prototype.
-You can now call `meow` on your previously constructed `Cat`s.
+* Add a `meow` method to the `Cat` class
+You can now call `meow` on your previously constructed `Cat` instances
 * Take one of your cats and set the `meow` property **on the instance** (`cat1.meow = function () { ... }`.
 Call `meow` on this `Cat` instance; call `meow` on any other cat.
-The other cats should continue to use the original method.
+  The other cats should continue to use the `prototype` method.

+### Recap

+We have used the `new` keyword and added methods to the prototype.
+We have explored how classes instances are really just objects that are able to behave like a class by maintaining a reference to their prototype.
-    * Note that it is pretty unusual to add a method directly to an instance like this; normally we would add methods to the prototype.
+Note that it is unusual to add a method directly to an instance, but is important to note that methods defined on the instance override those defined on the prototype.
-    * This exercise is more to help you understand the idea of the **prototype-chain** and how JS recursively searches for methods.

 ## Phase 6: Students and Courses

-Do [Students and Courses][students-courses].

-[students-courses]: exercises/classes.md
+### Overview
+Here's our [reading][oo-js] Object-Oriented Programming in JS.
+Use it for reference as you work on this exercise!

+### Instructions

+Write classes to model `Student` and `Course`:

+#### `Student` class

+* `Student` - a constructor function which should take a first and last name, and set both of those as attributes.
+It should also set a courses attribute to an empty array.
+* `Student.prototype.name` - returns the concatenation of the student's
+  first and last name
+* `Student.prototype.enroll` - receives `Course` object, adds it to the student's list of courses, and updates the `Course`'s list of enrolled students
+    * `enroll` should ignore attempts to re-enroll a student
+* `Student.prototype.courseLoad` - returns a hash of departments to number of credits the student is taking in that department

+#### `Course` class

+* `Course`, a constructor function which should take the course name, department, and number of credits.
+It should also set a `students` attribute to an empty array.
+* `Course.prototype.addStudent` should add a student to the class
+  * Probably can rely upon `Student.prototype.enroll`

+### Overlapping Courses

+* Each course should also take a set of days of the week (`'mon'`, `'tue'`, ...), plus a time block (assume each day is broken into 8 consecutive time blocks).
+So a course could meet `['mon', 'wed', 'fri']` during block #1.
+  * Update your constructor function to also take a time block and days of the week
+* Write a method `Course.prototype.conflictsWith` which takes a second `Course` and returns true if they conflict
+* Update `Student.prototype.enroll` so that you raise an error if a `Student` enrolls in a new course that conflicts with an existing course time
+  * May want to write a `Student.prototype.hasConflict` method to help.

+[oo-js]: ../../readings/object-oriented-js.md

 ## Phase 7: Prototypical Monkey-patching

-If you haven't already, go back and redo the relevant exercises by defining a method on the object's prototype (i.e. define `myEach` on the `Array` prototype, `substrings` on the `String` prototype, etc.).
+Go back and redo the relevant exercises by defining a method on the object's prototype (i.e. define `myEach` on the `Array` prototype, `substrings` on the `String` prototype, etc.).